Covid complicates Monsanto litigation talks for Bayer

 “We’re not overly worried about the Covid-19 impact on Bayer,” the analysts wrote.

-Bayer said it was still targeting 2020 core earnings per share between €7 and €7.20, although the effect of Covid-19 is impossible to assess.
-A reliable forecast won’t be possible until later this year, the company said.
+Bayer said it was still targeting 2020 core earnings per share between €7 and €7.20, although the effect of Covid-19 was impossible to assess.
+A reliable forecast will not be possible until later this year, the company said.

 Growing Costs

-In February, Bayer acknowledged for the first time that lawsuits related to the controversial weed killer Roundup could force it to sell assets, issue new equity or borrow money at unfavorable terms.
+In February, Bayer acknowledged for the first time that lawsuits related to Roundup could force it to sell assets, issue new equity or borrow money at unfavourable terms.
 Still, the company had “quite a solid balance sheet” to cover the growing costs of its legal troubles, Mr Baumann said at the time.